-The Bank establishes the independent internal audit department, on the basis of abiding by the local regulatory requirements and group policies, conducting the internal audit supervision and evaluation of the institution independently, objectively and effectively, and reports internal audit work timely and normatively, and promotes the rectification work of the audit findings.
+The Bank has established the independent internal audit department for abiding by the local regulatory requirements and group policies, conducting the internal audit supervision and evaluation of the institution independently, objectively and effectively.
+The function reports internal audit work timely and normatively, and promotes the rectification work of the audit findings.
+The Internal Audit function of the Bank is independent from its respective business, risk management, and internal control and compliance practice.
 It assists the Bank in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organisation's governance, risk management and internal control system.
-The internal audit work and results directly to the Board Audit Committee of ICBC (NZ).
-At the same time, it is subject to guidance from the Internal Audit Bureau of the Head Office (ICBC Ltd).
+The internal audit department follows a risk based approach in scheduling audits of all activities of the Bank over a 3-year cycle.
+It reports the audit work the Internal Audit Bureau of the Head Office (ICBC Ltd).